 30 mm Cage Cube Fixed in Place Using Ø1/2" Posts, a Post Holder, a Base, a PM3/M Clamping Arm, and Setscrews

 CMM Modular Fixturing

-Thorlabs' CMMP1818 and CMMP2424 fixture plates provide the ideal platform for constructing modular fixture systems for use in CMM Metrology.
+Thorlabs' CMMP1818 fixture plate provides the ideal platform for constructing modular fixture systems for use in CMM Metrology.
 Fixturing is the process of securing an object prior to scanning with a CMM.
 Modular fixturing is where off-the-shelf components are used to secure these objects without the need for custom machining.
 Compared to permanent custom fixturing, it is a cost effective method to secure prototypes, small or last-minute production runs, or one-time projects.
 Modular systems also allow for repeatable, accurate, and fast fixturing setups to be created at any time to hold any object that needs to be scanned.
-Thorlabs' solid aluminum CMM plates feature a durable hard-coat finish, 1089 or 2025 1/4"-20 mounting taps, and on-axis alphanumeric labels to help simplify the creation of these custom fixtures.
+Thorlabs' solid aluminum CMM plates feature a durable hard-coat finish, 1089 1/4"-20 mounting taps, and on-axis alphanumeric labels to help simplify the creation of these custom fixtures.

 Material and Finish